 Lots of people take vitamin supplements, but there is no good evidence that they help unless you have a deficiency.
 Australia’s best guide to how to eat healthily — the Australian Dietary Guidelines — doesn’t recommend them.

 Vitamin supplements are expensive.
 They are best taken only on a doctor’s advice.

 Am I at risk of vitamin A deficiency?

 Vitamin A deficiency can make it more difficult for you to see properly, especially at night.
 It can also make it hard for your body to fight infections.

 You may be deficient in vitamin A if your body is unable to absorb it properly from your food.
 This may happen if you:

 - drink a lot of alcohol

-- have conditions like anorexia nervosa, liver disease, cystic fibrosis or coeliac disease
+- have a medical condition such as anorexia nervosa, liver disease, cystic fibrosis or coeliac disease

-Vitamin A deficiency is usually diagnosed following a blood test.
+Vitamin A deficiency is usually diagnosed by doing a blood test.